thekamalakannan/thekamalakannan/README.md

 <br/>
 Things I am currently experimenting with : SIEM , Java 8 , React, ...
 <br/>
-Want to Work as a full-time Java Programmer 💸 and an Open Source Contributor ❤️.
+Want to Work as a full-time Java Programmer || Network security Engineer 💸 and an Open Source Contributor ❤️.
 </p>